monpeco/HKUx-HKU_08x/module6-The-Future-of-Data-Driven-Finance/data.md

 ---

 #### Module 6 The Future of Data-Driven Finance   6.6 Case Study 5: Digibank   Video 6.6 Case Study 5: Digibank

+Welcome back.
+In this module,
+we will be talking about Digibank, the digital bank of DBS.
+Digibank is an interesting case study for many reasons.
+First, when we talk about FinTech, we tend to think of startups like Revolut or Credit Karma, or e-Commerce companies like Alibaba, but traditional banks and insurers are also very active in FinTech.
+Secondly, DBS, the Singapore bank, is considered as one of the most innovative banks, and it's therefore good to understand how they are implementing innovation here in this stage by launching a separate digital bank.
+As you learn about Digibank,
+link it back to some of the modules that you have already watched, for example, Mobile Money,
+Opportunities in Emerging Markets as well as, Payments.
+So Digibank was launched
+by DBS in India in April 2016.
+The value proposition of Digibank was to be a paperless, signature-less and branchless bank.
+Digibank was launched as a mobile only bank, and with the objective of offering a different user experience by using Artificial Intelligence and Natural Language Processing, for example.
+So instead of calling a call centre, customers could have access to an AI virtual assistant to help them find transactions or do their budgeting, for example.
+DBS even acquired Kassisto,
+a US company specialised in AI for banking, to drive all these capabilities for the platform.
+One of the big focus of Digibank was the mobile experience, and they actively sought the customers’ feedback in their product development process to make the User Interface intuitive.
+In practise, customers for example, could open a Digibank account with no need for a paper or signature.
+They just need their Aadhaar card and their fingerprints, and in 90 seconds, can open a Digibank e-wallet.
+This leverage is very heavily on the Aadhaar digital ID infrastructure, which we have discussed in another module.
+Digibank offers
+a very standard suite of financial products, for example, consumers can open an e-wallet, a savings account, use a debit card to pay merchants and withdraw money.
+From the Digibank app,
+they can also make mobile payments, or invest in mutual funds.
+When was the results?
+15 months after its launch in India,
+Digibank started also in Indonesia, with a very similar product offering.
+Digibank used the same strategy for onboarding, and leveraged on e-KTP, the Indonesian biometric ID system.
+What can we learn
+from a company such as Digibank?
+We tend to think of Challenger Banks as new bank startups competing with incumbent banks.
+Digibank is in practise a Challenger Bank, but launched by a very large bank.
+There are different types of innovation models for large organisations, and one of them is to launch projects that are totally independent both in terms of technology and management.
+Digibank is a very good example of such models, and has been quite successful, for example, today they have more than 1.5 million plans, and so it's likely to be replicated by others.
+The case study also shows
+the importance of leveraging
+on existing infrastructure for FinTech projects, and in this case on the Aadhaar ID system, is a big driver for the user experience of Digibank.
+And finally,
+Digibank is an interesting example of strategic decisions in large organisations.
+Many projects in large organisations fail, not because of technology or product issues, but because of internal politics typically when new projects cannibalise existing products, and there is a resistance from internal departments.
+From a strategic standpoint,
+Digibank was launched in India, where DBS didn't have a significant presence, and therefore there were no issues of cannibalization.
+Now that you have learnt about Digibank, have a look at similar models of Challenger Banks around the world, and see if some of them have a strategy which is similar to Digibank.
+Thanks for following this module, and I hope you liked it.

+---

+#### Module 6 The Future of Data-Driven Finance   6.7 Conclusion to Case Studies   Video 6.7 Conclusion to Case Studies